handmakerzhm/Arrays/README.md

 Experimenting with the unicode characters.

-U2: Adding more unicode for references plus a media media query for font sizing when the screen goes below a certain width.
+Up2: Adding more unicode for references plus a media query for style responsiveness.

-U3: Making notes of some unicode characters.
-This file will need to be changed for clarity and organization. :note;-) 'task attention'.
+Up3: Making notes of some unicode characters.
+This needs to be changed for clarity and organization. :note;-) 'task attention'.

+Up4: File clean up, and changes.